This essay was developed due to requests by clients.

 Our conscience is not the vessel of eternal verities.
 It grows with our social life, and a new social condition means a radical change in conscience. -Walter Lippmann, journalist (23 Sep 1889-1974)

 The challenge with understanding a phenomena like shame is that we are referring to something that is not only an individual experience, but also that of a community experience and tool, even arguably a weapon, in modern societies.

-To start to unpack the individual experience of shame we can first look at what is sometimes argued to be at the opposite end of the spectrum, i.e. empathy.
-However I would like to clarify what is meant here by empathy, as a variety of meanings are assigned to that term.
+To unpack the individual experience of shame we can first look to what is sometimes argued to be at the opposite end of the spectrum, i.e. empathy.
+However I would like to clarify what is meant in this essay by empathy, as a variety of meanings are assigned to that term:

-Here empathy does not refer to a single process but rather resonance at any of the levels available.
-Thus theory of mind is a form of empathy, as is compassion (which is usually felt in the heart area).
-In addition there is personal experience (usually felt in the gut area and formed via epigenetic on-switching) and gendered experience or experience as a sexual being (both individual and transgenerational, with links to pheromones).
-Finally there is electromagnetic field or ’spiritual’ resonance.
+Here empathy does not refer to a single process but rather ‘resonance’ at one or more of any of the ways that humans are capable of connecting with another.
+Thus theory of mind in this understanding is a form of empathy, as is compassion (which is usually felt in the heart area).
+Then there is personal experience (which is usually felt in the gut area, with links to epigenetic on-switching), in addition to experience as a sexual being (both individual and transgenerational, with links to pheromones and usually felt in the pelvic area).
+Finally there is electromagnetic and/or quantum field resonance.